ServiceStack/servicestack.net/MyApp/_posts/2023-11-14_blazor-for-dotnet-8.md

 ## Structured Project Scaffolding

-The command `x new blazor MyProject` creates a new Blazor application with a predefined structure:
+The command `x new blazor MyApp` creates a new Blazor application with a predefined structure:

 - **SQLite Database**: Set up as the default database, it allows developers to start immediately without configuring a separate database server.
 - **Entity Framework Core Migrations**: Found in a dedicated directory, easing schema evolution and database versioning.